A Guide to Staircasing

 Staircasing counts as a property transaction.
 There are various legal considerations so, you would typically employ a conveyancing solicitor to handle your staircasing transactions.

-The length of time it would take you to staircase your way to full 100% ownership would depend on the terms of your lease, and your ability to raise enough money to buy extra shares in your property.
+The length of time it would take you to staircase your way to full 100% ownership would depend on the terms of your lease, and your ability to raise the funds to buy extra shares in your property.

 The premium payable for the shares will be dependent on the property value as determined by the Royal Institution of Chartered Surveyors (RICS) independent valuer.

-First Choice Homes Oldham require payment of a non-returnable administration charge of £150 to start the process, plus the cost of the valuation survey for the property.
+First Choice Homes Oldham requires payment of a non-returnable administration charge of £150 to start the process, plus the cost of the valuation survey for the property of £330 (£275 + VAT), which is also non-returnable.

-The valuation report will be valid for three months, should the staircasing process not complete within three months, you will be responsible for the cost to extend the valuation.
+The valuation report will be valid for three months.
+If the staircasing process doesn’t complete within three months, you will be responsible for the cost of extending the valuation.

 Administration charge